 “This work improves the quality of social care practice and informs the training that we provide to health and social care professionals.
 Through our work in partnership with multiple organisations, we make a vital contribution to society in general and vulnerable people in particular.
 By working closely with many local authorities in England, we have trained over 15,000 post-qualifying social workers which has had a huge impact on the national quality of care.”

 The NCPQSW demonstrates Fusion in action through their research into financial scamming.
 The findings are used to educate professionals to help them better protect vulnerable people from such crimes.
-Additionally, the research is also impacting policy around financial scamming and ultimately having a real effect on the safety of the public.
+Rhe research is also impacting policy around financial scamming and ultimately having a real impact on the safety of vulnerable and marginalised people.